King and President Biden’s meeting reinforces US-UK special relationship

 The King warmly greeted the American leader, shaking hands with Mr Biden as a guard of honour stood nearby.

-As the two men exchanged a few words while still shaking hands, Mr Biden touched the King’s right arm with his free hand and Charles returned the gesture.
+As the two men exchanged a few words while still shaking hands, Mr Biden touched the King’s right arm with his free hand and Charles returned the gesture, and later during the welcome ceremony the pair were photographed laughing together.

 The King and the president last met on the eve of the late Queen’s funeral last September, when a reception was held for dignitaries ahead of the national event.